-It’s a puzzle the Pharisees can’t solve as long as they cling to their opinion of Jesus.
+It’s a puzzle the Pharisees couldn’t solve as long as they clung to their opinion of Jesus.

-The problem: Abraham lived and died 2,000 years before Jesus.
+The problem is Abraham lived and died 2,000 years before Jesus.

 How do you make sense of Jesus’ statement?